A Family Guide to the Wendover Woods Gruffalo Trail

 The Wendover Woods Gruffalo Trail is a genius idea!
 Using the much loved Gruffalo story to encourage kids to go on walks by placing their favourite Gruffalo characters along a trail to find works really well.

 Even if they’re not fans of the Gruffalo, a woodland walk is a fun and free activity to do with the family, especially at Wendover Woods where there are lots of other fun things to keep the kids entertained.
+Woodland walks are one of our favourite outdoor activities for kids.

 If you’re heading to Wendover Woods especially for the Gruffalo Trail, here is a little helpful information so you get the most out of your visit.